This page and the resources on this site linked from it are Open Educational Resources (OER)

 from "Five Statistical Eras of Global Mission" by David Barrett, published in Missiology, January 1984

 A small prayer meeting in 1806 involving a few college students marked the beginning of American involvement in world missions.
-Involving only five people, it has become known as "the haystack prayer meeting."
+Though only about five people were present, what happened as a result shaped American involvement in world evangelism.
+The prayer time by a few college students has become known as "the haystack prayer meeting."

 -- Howard Culbertson,